simeoncloud/docs/how-to.md

 ## Make sure a tenant meets the prerequisites to use Simeon

-- You must be operating on global Azure cloud (not [Government Community Cloud](https://docs.microsoft.com/en-us/office365/servicedescriptions/office-365-platform-service-description/office-365-us-government/gcc)).
-The Azure Government cloud is not currently supported
+- Your tenant must be operating on global Azure or the [Government Community Cloud (GCC)](https://learn.microsoft.com/en-us/azure/azure-government/documentation-government-welcome)
+  * Simeon does not support [GCC High and DoD](https://learn.microsoft.com/en-us/office365/servicedescriptions/office-365-platform-service-description/office-365-us-government/gcc-high-and-dod) environments
 - Make sure the tenant has a valid Microsoft 365 license - all licensed SKUs are supported

 You can verify the licenses in your tenant [in the Azure Portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Licenses) under **All products**